-Finally, we assess the welfare implications of different monetary policy rules.
-We compare welfare outcomes relative to a strict inflation targeting regime, a regime that achieves the flexible price equilibrium.
-We consider rules that vary the weight assigned to inflation and add an extra term that targets default risk.
-We find that the baseline parameterization of our model is dominated by the strict inflation targeting regime, but welfare can be higher under our baseline regime, with a high enough weight on inflation.
-We also find that a rule responding to default risk can be highly beneficial, yielding higher welfare than strict inflation targeting, because the volatility of both spreads and inflation plummets under this rule.
+Finally, we assess quantitatively the welfare implications of different monetary policy rules.
+We compare welfare outcomes relative to a strict inflation targeting regime, one that achieves the flexible price equilibrium.
+Under our baseline parameterization of the interest rate rule that responds to deviations of inflation from target, welfare is lower than under strict inflation targeting.
+However, welfare can be higher if the rule puts a large enough weight on inflation deviations.
+We also assess the default risk monetary rule and find it to be highly beneficial, yielding higher welfare than strict inflation targeting, because the volatility of both spreads and inflation plummets under this rule.

 Related Literature.
-Our project builds on two distinct strands of the literature on the macroeconomics of emerging markets: the sovereign default literature and the New Keynesian treatment of monetary policy.
+Our project builds on two distinct strands of the literature on the macroeconomics of emerging markets: the sovereign default literature and the New Keynesian open economy theory.
 Our government's problem resembles the standard sovereign default model, in the tradition of Eaton and Gersovitz (1981), as in Aguiar and Gopinath (2006) and Arellano (2008) but with long-term debt, as in Hatchondo and Martinez (2009) and Chatterjee and Eyigungor (2012).
 We expand this framework to incorporate production and an import-export structure.
 Our domestic monetary environment is close to the workhorse framework of Galí and Monacelli (2005).
 One methodological difference between our project and standard monetary models is that we use global methods rather than local approximations around the steady state to compute the model.

 The literature on sovereign default has recently turned to questions raised by nominal rigidities.
 Several papers have considered environments with defaultable sovereign debt and downward rigidity of nominal wages.
 Na, Schmitt-Grohé, Uribe, and Yue (2018) first introduced this friction in a model of sovereign default and emphasized that exchange rate pegs are costly because they prevent devaluations that would adjust real wages to their efficient level.
 Optimal policy in their environment delivers the joint incidence of devaluations and defaults.
-Bianchi, Ottonello, and Presno (2023) study the role of downward rigidity of nominal wages for procyclical fiscal policies, which result from a tradeoff between fiscal policy stimulating demand but possibly increasing default risk.
-Our project shares the emphasis in these papers on the interaction between sovereign risk and nominal rigidities but differs in important ways.
+Bianchi, Ottonello, and Presno (2023) study the role of downward rigidity of nominal wages for procyclical fiscal policies, which result from a tradeoff between fiscal policy stimulating demand but possibly increasing default risk.3 Our project shares the emphasis in these papers on the interaction between sovereign risk and nominal rigidities but differs in important ways.
 First, price frictions in our model arise from optimal, forward-looking price-setting by firms, which results in a standard New Keynesian Phillips Curve, where expectations of future inflation matter for current inflation and output.
 These papers, in contrast, directly impose that nominal wages are downward rigid and abstract from the role of inflation expectations in affecting current inflation and output.
-Second, our modeling of monetary policy focuses on a positive theory that resembles the practice of central banks in many emerging markets, which set interest rates to target inflation.4 The focus on a monetary authority that targets inflation in an environment of forward-looking price-setting by firms and sovereign default risk is novel, yet complementary to the focus on real exchange rate devaluations being beneficial during sovereign defaults, as emphasized by Na et al. (2018).
+Second, our modeling of monetary policy focuses on a positive theory that resembles the practice of central banks in many emerging markets, which set interest rates to target inflation.4